 Too busy at work to miss 5 days out of the office to take this class?
 Consider the MOC On-Demand version of this course.
 Watch videos developed by Microsoft, take the same hands-on labs, access an online expert 24/7, and study at on your own time, at your own pace.
 For details on this alternative format, go to

-This course is intended for IT professionals who administer and support Windows 10 desktops, devices, users, and associated network and security resources.
-Students who seek certification in the 70-697 Windows 10 Configuring exam will also benefit from this course.
-This course is also intended to provide skills for Enterprise Desktop/Device Support Technicians (EDSTs) who provide Tier 2 support to users who run Windows 10 desktops and devices within a Windows domain environment in medium to large enterprise organizations.
+This course is for information technology (IT) professionals who administer and support Windows 10 desktops, devices, users, and associated network and security resources.
+The networks with which these professionals typically work are configured as Windows Server domain-based environments with managed access to the Internet and cloud services.
+Students who seek certification in the 70-697 Windows 10 Configuring exam also will benefit from this course.
+Additionally, this course builds skills for Enterprise Desktop/Device Support Technicians who provide Tier 2 support to users who are running Windows 10 desktops and devices within a Windows domain environment in medium-sized and larger organizations.

 Before attending this course, students must have:

-•Knowledge of networking fundamentals, including Transmission Control Protocol /Internet Protocol (TCP/IP), User Datagram Protocol (UDP), and Domain Name System (DNS).
+Knowledge of networking fundamentals, including TCP/IP, User Datagram Protocol (UDP), and DNS.

-•Knowledge of Microsoft Active Directory Domain Services (AD DS) principles and fundamentals of AD DS management.
+Knowledge of Active Directory Domain Services (AD DS) principles, and fundamentals of AD DS management.

-•Understanding of Windows Server 2008 R2 or Windows Server 2012 fundamentals.
+Understanding of Windows Server 2008 or Windows Server 2012 fundamentals.